North London Attractions

 What is North London known for?

-North London is one of the city's hippest areas, with tonnes of places to eat, drink, and undertake interesting experiences.
+North London is one of the city's hippest areas, with tonnes of places to eat, drink, and discover unique experiences.
 Some of North London's most well-known neighborhoods include Camden and its world-renowned market, which draws thousands of people every week; Angel, with its gentrified hangouts and canal walks; and Highgate, with its famed cemetery and affluent housing.

 Is North London a good area?

-North London is a great place to live in, stay at, or visit for several reasons.
-Bars, restaurants, and experiences are usually cheaper than in Central while providing an equal amount of fun.
+North London is a great place to visit for several reasons.
+Bars, restaurants, and experiences are usually cheaper than in Central, and you won’t need to bat away scores of people to get to the fun bits.
 Additionally, the area boasts superb public transportation options, with most neighborhoods conveniently connected to the tube and Overground services.
 So, when you need to head to another side of the city, you can do so with relative ease.

 Is North London or South London better?